 Lastly, rating for not-at-fault claims moderates the cost of insurance for society as a whole.
 Most people are hesitant to submit an at-fault claim for less than $2,000 of damage, and for good reason.
 First, the claim settlement would be subject to their deductible (usually $500 or $1,000) and second, they will have an at-fault accident on their driving record.
 If not-at-fault claims had no impact on insurance rates, people would submit claims for amounts as little as $10.
 The “unseen” costs of settling a $2,000 claim and a $200 claim are nearly identical.
 The claim representative must communicate with the client and the agent, review and approve the repairs, coordinate with the body shop, etc. regardless of the size of the claim.
 Therefore, rating for not-at-fault claims discourages people from submitting claims that are better paid out of pocket.

 These risks (where you park, how and where you drive, and your inclination to submit small claims) are nearly impossible to rate for using “pre-accident” criteria such as an MVR, age of driver, credit score, etc. Therefore, insurance companies use not-at-fault accidents to more accurately price the probability of paying a claim on the policy.

 This article was written by Derek Boer.
-Please email Derek at email@example.com with any comments or questions.
+Email questions or comments to Derek at email@example.com.